 Beautiful square with the 15th-century gate, Porte Cailhau.
 This place is up and coming.
 There are a new artisanal beer bar and a new wine bar popular with young crowds.
 Bars here offer a good selection of drinks.
 You may have to order appetizers which typically is a meat platter or a cheese platter to share.

-Not strictly a square but a street connecting two squares in quartier Saint-Pierre and my favourite street to go out.
+Not strictly a square but a street connecting two squares in quartier Saint-Pierre and my favorite street to go out.
 A few nice wine and cocktail bars and a great city atmosphere.
-Check out bars with oenomatic machines dispensing high-quality wines (Le Vertige or the neighbouring Au 4 Coins du Vin).
+Check out bars with oenomatic machines dispensing high-quality wines (Le Vertige or the neighboring Au 4 Coins du Vin).